betterscientificsoftware/bssw.io/Articles/Blog/2026-01-ai4hpc-sw-dev.md

 Ignacio Laguna is the Group Leader of the Parallel Systems Group (PSG) at the Center for Applied Scientific Computing (CASC) at the Lawrence Livermore National Laboratory (LLNL), California.
 His main area of research in HPC is programming models and systems, software correctness, program analysis, debugging, compilers, testing, and fault tolerance.
 He is a 2019 BSSw Fellow and an IEEE Senior member.

 Pedro Valero-Lara is a Senior Computer Scientist at Oak Ridge National Laboratory (ORNL).
-His research interests include programming models, parallel programming models, math libraries, applications, and AI for the scientific software ecosystem.
+His research interests include parallel programming models, math libraries, applications, and AI for the scientific software ecosystem.
 He is a 2020 IEEE TCHPC Early Award recipient and an IEEE member.

 <!---
 Publish: Yes